Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Background methods

 or

 We can solve this saddle point problem by first solving the equation

 for $F$ by inverting the Schur complement and then obtaining $u$ from Equation \eqref{constraint IB L1}.

-However, these saddle point problems resulting from Dirichlet boundary conditions are poorly conditioned \cite{Benzisaddlepoint}.
-Therefore, as mentioned in the introduction, much work has been devoted to forming preconditioners \cite{GriffithDonev, Ceniceros, guyphilipgriffith, Stein}.
-Table \ref{iteration table} gives the iteration counts of \texttt{minres} needed for solving Equation \eqref{schur complement} without preconditioning, where $k=1$ and $\Gamma$ is a circle.
+However, \chI{generically} these saddle point problems resulting from Dirichlet boundary conditions are poorly conditioned \cite{Benzisaddlepoint}. \chI{For example, for the 3-D Stokes equation with a spherical immersed boundary, Kallemov et al.\ found that the condition number grows linearly in the number of immersed boundary points, for $\Delta s \geq \Delta x$ \cite{GriffithDonev}.
+Furthermore, as $\Delta s$ is decreased, the increase in condition number is rapid, resulting in an inability to solve the system in double-precision arithmetic for $\Delta s \approx 0.5 \Delta x$ \cite{GriffithDonev}.} \chI{Figure \ref{condandit} gives the condition numbers for the Schur complement and the subsequent iteration counts of \texttt{minres}\footnote{\chI{We utilize \texttt{minres} from \MATLAB R2022a \cite{Matlab22a}.}} needed for solving Equation \eqref{schur complement} without preconditioning, where $k=1$ and $\Gamma$ is a circle.
 As will be discussed in Section \ref{numerical implementation}, our computational domain is a periodic box, and we use a finite difference method for discretizing the Helmholtz operator.
-We can see that the conditioning worsens as we refine our grid spacing, as well as when we refine the spacing of our immersed boundary points relative the grid.
-With an eye toward time-dependent PDE in applications such as fluid dynamics, where this system would be solved in each time step, these iteration counts can be prohibitively large without proper preconditioning.
-Additionally, preconditioning itself can be computationally expensive, as it often involves inverting a dense matrix.
+This PDE will be revisited in Section \ref{interior circle}.
+We can see that for wider boundary point spacing, the condition number grows as $\mathcal{O}(N)$, where $N$ is the number of grid points in one direction.
+For tighter boundary point spacings, we see the condition numbers grow even more rapidly, as $\mathcal{O}(N^3)$.
+The subsequent iteration counts for this problem grow between $\mathcal{O}(\sqrt{N})$ and $\mathcal{O}(N)$.} With an eye toward time-dependent PDEs in applications such as fluid dynamics, where this system would be solved in each time step, these iteration counts can be prohibitively large without proper preconditioning.
+Therefore, as mentioned in the introduction, much work has been devoted to forming preconditioners \cite{GriffithDonev, Ceniceros, guyphilipgriffith, Stein}. \chIII{However}, preconditioning itself can be computationally expensive, as it often involves inverting a dense matrix.
 In Section \ref{ibdl method}, we present an alternative IB formulation that achieves the same order of accuracy as this constraint method while avoiding these high iteration counts and therefore eliminating the need for preconditioning.\\